Tobenna-Etiaba/ActiveDirectory-UserCreation/README.md

 <img width="832" alt="Screenshot 2025-02-07 at 14 04 24" src="https://github.com/user-attachments/assets/4b20e997-ac5f-4398-b968-28625bb1a2f4" />

-I logged back into Server and opened powershell ISE as an administrator and copied a pre-written script into and ran the code to create a whole bunch of users(The users created can be seen under _EMPLOYEES in active directory users and computers).
+I logged back into Server and opened powershell ISE as an administrator and copied a pre-written script into it and ran the code to create a whole bunch of users(The users created can be seen under _EMPLOYEES in active directory users and computers).

 <img width="786" alt="Screenshot 2025-02-07 at 14 05 27" src="https://github.com/user-attachments/assets/08d5d001-3638-46db-9a75-3c54e1fb2fea" />